 - 1. Lower the boom to lowest position, engage the parking brake.
-Leave the engine running. - 2.
-Rotate the drum until the drain plug is visible in the hole in the side of the mounting bracket.
+Leave the engine running. - Rotate the drum until the drain plug is visible in the lower hole in the side of the mounting bracket.

 - 3. Clean around the gearbox breather and the fill/check plug hole.
-Remove the gearbox breather (Figure 5-49) and clean it in a suitable solvent.
+Remove the gearbox breather Figure 5-62 and clean it in a suitable solvent.
 After it is cleaned, install the breather. - 4.
-Clean around the fill/check plug (Figure 5-49) and remove the plug. - 5.
+Clean around the fill/check plug and remove the plug. - 5.
 Place a suitable container under the drain plug. - 6.
-Screw a 1 inch pipe nipple into the hole in the mounting bracket (Figure 5-49).
+Screw a 1 inch pipe nipple into the hole in the mounting bracket Figure 5-62.
 Using a ratchet wrench with an extension and a 3/8" hex wrench attached, remove the drain plug through the pipe nipple.
 Allow the fluid to drain into the container.
 Examine the oil for signs of significant metal particles.
-If any particles are found, the gearbox may require disassembly and repair. - 7.
-Install the drain plug and remove the nipple.
+If any particles are found, the gearbox may require disassembly and repair.

-- 8. Fill the gearbox through the fill hole until the fluid is even with the bottom of the fill hole.
-Fill with SAE 90 EP gear lube. - 9.
+- 7. Install the drain plug and remove the nipple. - 8.
+Fill the gearbox through the fill hole until excess starts to drain from the plug hole.
+Fill with SAE EP 90 gear lube. - 9.
 Install the fill/check plug.